What's the Difference?

-Differences between Jewish denominations, which are more commonly known as "movements," reflect varying responses to changing times and cultures.
+Judaism is one of the oldest religions in the world.
+While adherents are bonded by certain core beliefs, there is also diversity within the faith.
+Differences between Jewish denominations or sects, which are more commonly known as "movements," reflect varying responses to changing times and cultures.

-This section explores the major modern Jewish movements: Orthodox, Reform, Conservative, Hasidism, and Kabbalah.
+This article explores the major modern Jewish movements: Orthodox, Reform, Conservative, Hasidism, and Kabbalah.

 The mystical form of Judaism is Kabbalah.
 Broadly speaking, Kabbalah refers to Jewish mysticism dating back to the time of the second Temple.
 For many years a carefully guarded oral tradition, it became systematized and dispersed in the Middle Ages.
 The kabbalistic viewpoint was expressed most importantly in the Yalkut Re'uveni by Reuben Hoeshke in 1660, but also made its way into prayer books, popular customs and ethics.
 The focus of the Kabbalah is the simultaneous transcendence and immanence of God, with the latter described in terms of the sefirot, or attributes of God.